 Most of our patients keep most of their weight off for many years.
 However, it is common for patients to regain some of their weight when they are 2 or more years out from their surgery.
 Given the chances to return to old habits, we want our patients to continue working with our team to help stay on track.

 Most insurance companies do cover weight loss surgery, but it is important that every patient checks their specific plan.
 We will give you tools to help with this step.

 Our dedicated team has over 100 years of shared experience taking care of patients.
 We are a group of caring professionals who will be there to support you at your best and your worst.

 If you are a new patient, please view the New Patient Information Session prior to booking your appointment.
-This short, online session is required prior to booking a consult with a surgeon.
+This short, online session is required prior to booking a virtual consult with a surgeon.